Skip to Content

 How long do bell boots last?

-Pull-on rubber boots last 18 to 24 months with daily use in normal conditions.
+Pull-on rubber boots last 18 to 24 months with daily use.
 Double-thick rubber can last 24 to 30 months.
-Velcro boots last 12 to 16 months in dry conditions but degrade significantly faster in mud and wet environments where grit destroys the fasteners.
+Velcro boots last 12 to 16 months in dry conditions but degrade significantly faster in mud and wet environments.
 Neoprene boots typically last 14 to 18 months.
 Inspect all boots monthly for cracks in the rubber, torn edges, and Velcro that has lost its grip.
 A boot that has lost structural integrity provides no meaningful protection and should be replaced.

 Key Takeaways: Bell Boots for Horses

-• Young TBs get boots every speed work session, no exceptions — stride length develops faster than coordination; do not wait for the first coronary band injury.
+• Young TBs generally need boots for speed work — stride length develops faster than coordination, and waiting for the first coronary band injury is a costly way to learn this

-• Check every single day — heat, rubs, and early infection caught in the first 24 hours save weeks of stall rest; a missed rub found at day ten is a vet call.
+• Check every single day — heat, rubs, and early infection caught in the first 24 hours save weeks of stall rest

 Youtube video